 Count on us for straightforward legal counsel and the latest information on workplace accidents and workers’ comp claims.
 Use these FAQs to help get you started with the workers’ compensation process:

 Notify your supervisor of the accident within 30 days.
 Your employer should help you fill out and file Form DWC 1.
-Our Orange County workers compensation lawyers at the Law Offices of DiMarco | Araujo | Montevideo are available around the clock to take client calls and answer questions you may have about OC workers’ compensation and workplace accidents.
-We know how to answer both common and case-specific questions, supported by in-depth knowledge of the law and subject matter.
-Contact us today.
+Our Orange County workers’ compensation attorneys at the Law Offices of DiMarco | Araujo | Montevideo are available around the clock to take client calls, give legal advice, and answer questions you may have about OC workers’ compensation and workplace accidents.
+Our legal team knows how to answer both common and case-specific questions, supported by in-depth knowledge of the law and subject matter.

 Employers don’t always follow the letter of the law when it comes to workers’ compensation.
 They may try to dissuade you from filing a claim, even though it’s illegal for them to do so.
 Even worse, they may try to replace you while you’re on medical leave.
 Avoid workers’ compensation difficulties by hiring a law firm with over three decades of experience in practicing worker’s compensation law.
 We’ll make sure your employers comply with regulations and make your claims process as smooth as possible.

 Our work injury attorneys in Orange County can even help you pursue a third-party personal injury claim to account for your pain and suffering.
-Whether you are in Orange County, Riverside, or San Bernardino, to get started with a free case evaluation.
+Whether you are in Orange County, Santa Ana, Riverside, or San Bernardino, get started with a free case evaluation.
 Contact us today at (714) 783-2205 for legal assistance and representation.